+Zetasizer sensitivity is quite relvant for protein researchers.
 We are asked this question all the time when we are demonstrating the Zetasizer.
 Happily, if the Zetasizer software is installed (and it can be downloaded for free, by the way) there is a minimum concentration calculator integrated – so it’s simple!
-The calculator can be accessed from Tools – Calculators – Concentration Utilities – Minimum Concentration Calculator
+The calculator is available in the software from Tools – Calculators – Concentration Utilities – Minimum Concentration Calculator

 How pure does my sample have to be ?

-In principle, there is no requirement for protein samples measured using the Zetasizer to be highly purified.
-The main concern is that enough light reaches the detector so that the signal can be reliably analyzed.
+In principle, there is no requirement for protein samples for the Zetasizer to be highly purified.
+The main concern is that enough light reaches the detector so that we can reliably analyze the signal.
 If the sample is so aggregated that light scattered by the larger aggregates overshadows that scattered by the monomer, then this will most likely lead to disappointment.
 In such cases, some centrifugation or filtration may resolve the problem; alternatively, increasing the sample concentration may lead to improved result quality.

 The sensitivity calculator in the Zetasizer software also includes a section titled “Flow-Mode”.
-The concentration given applies to a typical one-column SEC chromatography setup (for example a Superdex 200) for the injection of 100 μL at the indicated concentration.
+The concentration given applies to a typical one-column SEC chromatography setup.
+(For example a Superdex 200 for the injection of 100 μL at the indicated concentration).
 For example for an antibody, an injection of 50 μg (100 μL * 0.5 mg/mL = 0.05 mg = 50 μg), see screen shot below.
 This would be valid for the Zetasizer microV, or Nano-S or Nano-ZSP when connected in flow mode to a chromatography system.
-Flow mode operation is also sometimes called ASEC (absolute size exclusion chromatography) and also referenced as DLS (dynamic light scattering), QUELS (quasi-elastic light scattering) or PCS (photon correlation spectroscopy) in flow.
-Both the hydrodynamic size and the scattering intensity of the eluting molecules is recorded in the chromatogram, as peaks elute from the size exclusion chromatography system.
+Flow mode operation is also equivalent to the term ASEC (absolute size exclusion chromatography).
+Some also reference it as DLS (dynamic light scattering), QUELS (quasi-elastic light scattering) or PCS (photon correlation spectroscopy) in flow.
+We record both the hydrodynamic size and the scattering intensity of the eluting molecules, as peaks elute from the size exclusion chromatography system.

 How about the S90 system?

 The traditional 90 degree scattering optics in the Zetasizer S90 (and the ZS90) requires a higher concentration in order to receive significant scattering intensity to acquire repeatable dynamic light scattering data.
-The minimum concentration calculator can also be used to find this sensitivity, and below is an example of a typical relationship for a protein close to the size of an antibody.
-The required concentration in the S90 is quite a bit higher, and that is why most protein researchers prefer the backscattering optics.
+The minimum concentration calculator is also useful to find this sensitivity.
+Below is an example of a typical relationship for a protein close to the size of an antibody.
+The required concentration in the S90 is higher.
+And that is why most protein researchers prefer the backscattering optics.

 How about the sensitivity for zeta potential measurements on my protein?

-The same calculator can also be used to find the minimum concentration to perform an electrophoretic mobility measurement.
-As an example, for an antibody the approximate concentration is about 2 mg/mL for the Zetasizer Nano Z/ZS and about 0.1 mg/mL for the Zetasizer Nano ZSP.
+The same calculator is also useful to find the minimum concentration to perform an electrophoretic mobility measurement.
+As an example, for an antibody the approximate concentrations are to the right.
+About 2 mg/mL for the Zetasizer Nano Z/ZS and about 0.1 mg/mL for the Zetasizer Nano ZSP.

 PS: Historical malvern.com/calculator available online (via wayback)